-At CAVOK, we assist with the design, implementation, continuous improvement, and administration of proactive reliability management programs – key to lowering cost per available seat mile (CASM).
-CAVOK can function as a virtual airline reliability department or provide dedicated staff to support an airline in compiling, interpreting, and providing formal reliability reports (including CASS program administration).
-We help airlines manage dispatch reliability, increasing operational availability (lift) with continued flight safety while decreasing total cost of ownership.
+We assist airlines with the assessment, design, training, implementation, continuous improvement, and administration of proactive reliability management programs – all key to lowering Cost per Available Seat Mile (CASM).
+If needed, we also assist airlines in gaining FAA authorization for Operations Specification (Op Spec) D074 enabling them to optimize efficiency with the reliability program.
+CAVOK can function as a virtual airline reliability department or provide on-site staff to support an airline in compiling and interpreting data, providing formal reliability reports (including CASS program administration) and performing aircraft and component level root cause analysis.

 The client, a large European passenger airline, had seen significant operational growth in recent years and was operating a tight schedule in difficult environmental conditions.
 The airline’s reliability team was inexperienced and lacked in-depth knowledge of aircraft systems; access to the required data was not readily available and often incomplete.
 The airline wanted a review of its reliability program against best practices, focusing on program control and efficacy.

 CAVOK experts interviewed a broad cross-section of the organization.